top of page

 Owner & Founder, Satya Yoga

-My yoga journey began in Buffalo, where I earned my 200-hour certification through the Himalayan Institute.
-I later completed my 500-hour training at the Himalayan Institute’s ashram in Honesdale, PA.
-From there, my studies expanded into Ayurveda, and I became a certified Ayurvedic Health Counselor.
-I further deepened my knowledge through certifications in wellness coaching, personal training, and clinical and orthopedic exercise, all obtained through the American Council on Exercise.
+My training began in Buffalo with the Himalayan Institute, where I completed my 200-hour certification, and continued at their ashram in Honesdale, PA for my 500-hour training.
+From there, I expanded into Ayurveda, becoming a certified Ayurvedic Health Counselor, and later into personal training, wellness coaching, and clinical and orthopedic exercise through the American Council on Exercise.

-My work also extends to the veteran and military community as a Warriors at Ease teacher and WAE New York State Ambassador, offering trauma-informed practices for those navigating PTSD, TBI, MST, limb loss, and other invisible injuries.
+I also have the honor of working with veterans and active-duty service members as a Warriors at Ease teacher and New York State Ambassador, offering trauma-informed practices for those navigating PTSD, TBI, MST, and other invisible injuries.

 Carolyn K